 1. Education Requirements to Sit for the Exam

-- Must have 3 credit hours in auditing covering US GAAS.
+Must have 3 credit hours in an auditing course that concentrates on U.S. GAAS.

-- Duplicate courses do not count: if you take two financial accounting courses from two universities, you can only count 1.
+What’s more, duplicate courses and introductory accounting courses do not count.
+Therefore, if you take two financial accounting courses from two universities, you can only count one.

-- Please go to this page for detail of suggested accounting and business subjects.
+Please go to this page for details on suggested accounting and business subjects.

 Note to international candidates

-- The State Board is no longer accepting Association of Chartered Certified Accountants (ACCA) certificates as evidence of having met educational requirement.
+The State Board is no longer accepting Association of Chartered Certified Accountants (ACCA) certificates as evidence of having met the educational requirement.

-- Chartered Accountant (CA) qualifications from Australia, Canada, Ireland, Mexico and New Zealand (part of the U.S. International Qualifications Appraisal Board (IQAB) MRA agreement) is accepted; but those from other jurisdiction (e.g. India) is no longer accepted.
+Chartered Accountant (CA) qualifications from Australia, Canada, Ireland, Mexico, and New Zealand (part of the U.S. International Qualifications Appraisal Board-IQAB MRA agreement) are accepted; but those from other jurisdictions (e.g. India) are no longer accepted.

 Education requirements must be met through academic coursework completed at an accredited institution.
 Professional training is not acceptable toward these requirements.
 Coursework completed as part of a Chartered Accountant program is considered professional training and is, therefore, not accepted toward the education requirements for the U.S. Uniform CPA Examination.” ~ NASBA Colorado page

-If this looks too confusing but you still want to give Colorado a try, you can sign up for their pre-evaluation service
+If this looks too confusing, but you still want to give Colorado a try, you can sign up for the state board’s pre-evaluation service.

 2. Additional Colorado CPA Requirements for the License

-two routes only one way to obtain the license in Colorado:
+There is currently two routes only one way to obtain the CPA license in Colorado:

 (a) Education with Experience (Rule 2.4 and 2.5)

-- Must have been met within 5 years preceding date of application
+Must have been met within 5 years preceding the date of application

 (b) Education In Lieu Of Experience (Rule 2.7)